 Clearance: This board is being replaced by the newer MinIMU-9 v3, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better gyroscopic accuracy and stability.
-The new v3 version pin-compatible with v2, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
+The new v3 version is pin-compatible with v2, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
 This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.

 The MinIMU-9 v2 is pin-compatible with the AltIMU-10, which offers the same functionality augmented by a digital barometer that can be used to obtain pressure and altitude measurements.
 The AltIMU includes a second mounting hole and is 0.2″ longer than the MinIMU-9 v2.
 Any code written for the MinIMU-9 v2 should also work with the AltIMU-10.